Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Preliminaries

+Note that this example is a specific case in which the number of agents are equal to the number of Gaussian mixtures by assuming $w^{(i)}=1$, while in general, this is not the case.
+This is further discussed in the Random Finite Set Control Problem Formulation section.
+The agent locations (X=\{1, 4, 7, 11 \}) are located at individual maxima of $\nu(\boldsymbol{\xi})$.
+The integral of $\nu(\boldsymbol{\xi})$ in Eq. \eqref{generalintensityintegral} is

+which is the total mass or the total number of estimated agents of RFS $X$ in this state space $\mathcal{S}$.
+It is also noted that the intensity function is not a probability density since the integral over $\boldsymbol{\xi}$ does not generally sum up into one.
+By estimating a potentially large, single intensity function, $\nu(\boldsymbol{\xi})$, an estimate of the number of agents and their states can be obtained.

-Poisson RFS are fully characterized by their intensities.
-By assuming the RFS $X$ is Poisson of the form $p(|X|=n)$ and $p(\left\{{\bf x}_1,{\bf x}_2,...,{\bf x}_n\right\}{\mid \lvert X\rvert =n)}$, approximate solutions can be determined by the PHD filter.
-Propagation of the PHD can be determined if the agents are assumed to be independent and identically distributed with the cardinality of the agent set that is Poisson distributed \cite{27}.
-Clutter and birth RFS are assumed to be Poisson RFS.
+A RFS that is fully characterized by their intensity is the Poisson RFS.
+By assuming the RFS $X$ is Poisson of the form $p(|X|=n)$ and $p(\left\{{\bf x}^1,{\bf x}^2,...,{\bf x}^n\right\}{\mid \lvert X\rvert =n)}$, approximate solutions can be determined by the PHD filter \cite{19,27}.
+Propagation of the PHD can be determined if the agents are assumed to be independent and identically (i.i.d.) with the cardinality of the agent set that is Poisson distributed \cite{27}.
+Clutter and birth RFSs are assumed to be Poisson RFSs.
 It is noted that the assumptions made by the PHD filter are strong assumptions for swarming robotics.
 However, this is a good starting point for an initial proof-of-concept study.
-The PHD recursion for a general intensity function, $v_t({\bf x})$, is given by
+For a time-step $k$, the PHD recursion for a general intensity function, $v_k(\boldsymbol{\xi})$, from the previous generalized state, $\boldsymbol{\zeta}\in\mathcal{X}$, is given by